lowRISC/sonata-system/doc/dev/fpga-development.md

 ## Bitstream

-To build the bitstream, make sure to [build the software](../guide/building-examples.md) to create the correct SRAM image.
+To build the bitstream, make sure to [build the baremetal software](../guide/building-examples.md#baremetal-examples) to create the correct SRAM image.
 Then run this command:

 ```sh